aws-solutions-library-samples/guidance-for-ai-assistants-with-amazon-q-business/README.md

 **Step 02**

-- In AWS Cloudformtaion in the console, create a stack and upload the template Q-HRplugin.yaml that can be found under deployment folder.
-Once deployment is complete, you can get the **ApiEndpoint** from the **Outputs** tab of the stack.
+- In AWS Cloudformtaion in the console, create a stack and upload the template `Q-HRplugin.yaml` that can be found under `deployment` folder.
+Once deployment is complete, you can get the value of  **ApiEndpoint** from the **Outputs** tab of the stack.
-- Once the deployment is complete for the above stack, create a new stack and upload the template Q-App.yaml that can be found under deployment folder.
+- Once the deployment is complete for the above stack, create a new stack and upload the template `Q-App.yaml` that can be found under `deployment` folder.
-- For the paramters, enter the **ApiEndpoint**, name of the S3 bucket you had previously created and provide under **S3BucketName** and the arn of the IDC instance in **IdentityCenterInstanceArn**
+- For the paramters, enter the **ApiEndpoint**, name of the S3 bucket you had previously created and provide under **S3BucketName** and the ARN of the IDC instance in **IdentityCenterInstanceArn**

 **Step 03**
 - Navigate to the newly created Amazon Q business app in the console.
 Follow the instructions here.
-Add the user you had created in IAM Identity Center to this application.
+Add the user you had created in the `IAM Identity Center` to this application.
 - Now "Edit" the application and proceed to the step where you create a new service role for the web experience.
 This would give you an endpoint for your application.

 **Step 04**